le0m/enginez/docs/input.md

 This classes handle user input from various sources.

 - listen to user inputs and calculate movement
-- emit click events to World (with col/row)
+- emit click events to World (pixel coords)
 - expose movement distance/coords to World

 Keyboard <a name="keyboard"></a>